 Government Sign-In by Verified.Me

 Government Sign-In by Verified.Me is a secure, private and convenient way to sign into online government services.
 Instead of having to create and manage a new user ID and password, you can gain access by signing in with your online banking credentials from a Trusted Sign-In Partner – an approved digital credential that you already know and trust.
 Government Sign-In by Verified.Me is built with Triple Blind® capabilities at its core, meaning no party in the service – financial institution, government service or network operator – knows from where or to where you are signing in.

-The service operates separately from Verified.Me.
-The service was formerly known as SecureKey Concierge, but was rebranded to reflect the umbrella of digital identity tools offered by SecureKey Technologies Inc.
+The Government Sign-In by Verified.Me service, formerly known as SecureKey Concierge, has been rebranded to reflect the umbrella of digital identity tools offered by SecureKey Technologies Inc.

 (Watch our video to learn more about the service)

 Our trusted Sign-In Partners – including some of the largest financial institutions in Canada – maintain industry-leading solutions to help protect you against fraud and identity theft.

 We respect your privacy